oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Privacy Considerations {#Privacy}

-## Obfucation of Personal Information
+## Obfuscation of Personal Information
 Some `rctx` claims may be considered personal information in some jurisdictions and if so their values need to be obfuscated.
 For example, originating IP address (`req_ip`) is often considered personal information and in that case must be